Hirving Lozano

 Lozano began his career with Pachuca, winning the 2016 Clausura and the 2016–17 CONCACAF Champions League, playing in 152 games and scoring 44 goals for the team.
-In June 2017, he signed for Dutch side PSV Eindhoven and won the Eredivisie in his first season in the Netherlands, and also finished as the team's top scorer.
-In 2019, Lozano signed for Napoli for a reported €42 million, making him the most expensive Mexican player of all time.
+In June 2017, he signed for Dutch side PSV Eindhoven and won the Eredivisie in his first season in the Netherlands, also finishing as the team's top scorer.
+In 2019, Lozano signed for Italian club Napoli for a reported €42 million, making him the most expensive Mexican player of all time.
+He would win a Serie A title in his fourth and final season with the club, before rejoining PSV in 2023.

 Participating with various youth teams, Lozano won the 2015 CONCACAF U-20 Championship and played at the 2016 Summer Olympics.
-He made his senior international debut in February 2016 and represented the nation at the Copa América Centenario, 2017 FIFA Confederations Cup, 2018 FIFA World Cup and 2022 FIFA World Cup.
+He made his senior international debut in February 2016 and represented the nation at the Copa América Centenario, the 2017 FIFA Confederations Cup, the 2021 CONCACAF Gold Cup, the 2021 CONCACAF Nations League, and the 2018 and 2022 FIFA World Cup.